A-Yucel/barebones-LLMs/README.md

 In order to measure the predictive performance of the above mentioned method I trained a model from scratch with different q/kv ratios (while keeping the other settings the same), for the first model 32q32kv (32 query heads and 32 kv heads), 32q16kv, 32q4kv and 32q1kv, and for the second model 8q8kv, 8q4kv, 8q2kv and 8q1kv.
 This would work as the ground truth.

 First I had to decide how to do the continuous pretraining, to find that I had to answer this questions:
-- which checkpoint to start?
+- Which checkpoint to start?
 The last one or the one just before decay?
-	- After doing some not very scientific experiments I observed that which checkpoint I started did not had a very big impact.
+	- After doing some short experiments I observed that which checkpoint I started did not had a very big impact.
 So decided to stick with the last checkpoint.
-- which scheduler to select?
+- Which scheduler to select?
-	- after some experiments I observed that just doing decay had the best performance test loss wise and decided to go with that.
+	- Again after some experiments I observed that just doing decay had the best performance test loss wise and decided to go with that.
-- for how many steps to do the CPT?
+- For how many steps to do the CPT?
 	- I decided to go for 5k and 6k steps respectively, which is %10 of the pretraining (maybe for bigger runs this percentage could be smaller).
 - Start from MQA or MHA?
 	- I decided to to test both.